Why should you consider SEIS investment opportunities for your portfolio?

 As one of the UK's most generous investment schemes when it comes to tax reliefs and incentives, many investors are aware of what the Seed Enterprise Investment Scheme (SEIS) is.

-Very similar to the Enterprise Investment Scheme (EIS) - often known as its sister scheme, in fact - the differences between the two are small but important, with the SEIS generally covering companies that are particularly early stage in their journey.
+Very similar to the Enterprise Investment Scheme (EIS) - often known as its sibling scheme, in fact - the differences between the two are small but important, with the SEIS generally covering companies that are particularly early stage in their journey.

 But whilst many may know about SEIS, so many do not.
 And this doesn't just account for non-investors - although it's been in operation since 2012, many experienced investors aren't aware of the true potential of the SEIS.

-Whilst any investment should always be made further to completing the necessary due diligence, exploring the different investment opportunities available is always a recommendation - it's a great way to start adding diversity to your portfolio - and so with that said, today I wanted to look at why an investor should consider adding SEIS investments to their portfolio.
+Whilst any investment should always be made further to completing the necessary due diligence, exploring the different investment opportunities available is always a recommendation - it's a great way to start adding diversity to your portfolio via venture capital - and so with that said, today I wanted to look at why an investor should consider adding SEIS investments to their portfolio.

 You're backing the next generation of British businesses